MESAHub/mesa/colors/README.rst

 Interpolation and filter-support caveats
 ----------------------------------------

 Colors computes synthetic photometry by interpolating atmosphere spectra in stellar-parameter space and by interpolating filter transmission curves onto the SED wavelength grid.
 These interpolation steps are numerical operations and should not be interpreted as a substitute for atmosphere-model validation.

 Filter transmission is assumed to be zero outside the wavelength interval explicitly tabulated by the filter file.
 Users should therefore provide filter curves that cover the full intended passband and should not rely on interpolation or extrapolation beyond the supplied filter table.
 The same compact-support rule is applied to both model-star filter convolution and Vega zero-point calculations.

 Atmosphere-grid interpolation is only as reliable as the grid coverage and smoothness allow.
 Grids with singleton axes, such as a single metallicity value, are supported as degenerate dimensions, but the interpolation is then effectively lower-dimensional along that axis.
-Users should monitor `Interp_rad`, inspect diagnostic SED output when available, and treat results near or outside atmosphere-grid boundaries with caution.
+Users should monitor ``Interp_rad``, inspect diagnostic SED output when available, and treat results near or outside atmosphere-grid boundaries with caution.

 The bounded Hermite interpolator is designed to retain smooth cubic interpolation where it behaves well, while falling back to multilinear interpolation when the Hermite result becomes nonphysical or inconsistent with the local grid-cell flux scale.
 This is a numerical safeguard, not an uncertainty model.

+There is a fundamental limitation when the SED changes rapidly over an interval in T_eff, log g, or metallicity that is narrower than the atmosphere-grid spacing.
+Neither Hermite nor multilinear interpolation can reconstruct a transition that is not resolved by the tabulated models.
+Hermite interpolation may overshoot near a steep change; the bounded variant can then fall back to multilinear interpolation, but a multilinear mixture of the cell-corner SEDs can still be physically inaccurate even though it is positive and remains within their pointwise range. ``Interp_rad`` measures proximity to grid points, not the local SED gradient, so it does not by itself identify this failure mode.

-Sharp spectral features, sparse atmosphere grids, hot/blue SEDs, and high-surface-gravity models should still be checked carefully against diagnostic SEDs and expected broadband behavior.
+Atmosphere grids should therefore sample rapid spectral transitions finely enough for the intended application.
+Results in regions with sharp spectral changes, sparse grid coverage, hot or blue SEDs, or high-surface-gravity models should be checked against the original atmosphere models and diagnostic SEDs.
+If the transition is unresolved, switching interpolation methods is not a reliable remedy; a more finely sampled atmosphere grid or an application- specific physical treatment is required.